-Seeing what firefighters do on a daily basis is the purpose of this visit to the Phoenix Fire Department Academy.
+Seeing what firefighters do on a daily basis is the purpose of JR’s visit to the Phoenix Fire Department Academy.

 JR, along with Sonya Contreras, Phoenix Fire Department Academy Media Coordinator gives viewers a glimpse of what it takes to be a firefighter.

 Shelly Jamison, Battalion Chief and 15 year Phoenix Fire Department veteran runs the Public Affairs Division.
-She explains that the Technical Rescue Team (TRT), handles very difficult rescues; high angle rescues, swift water rescues, tight space rescues, etc. TRT handles the events that the regular trucks don’t do.
-She explains to J.R. that there is more to firefighting than “turning off” fires.
+She explains that the Technical Rescue Team (TRT) handles very difficult rescues; high angle rescues, swift water rescues, tight space rescues, etc. TRT handles the events the regular trucks don’t do.
+She explains to JR that there is more to firefighting than “turning off” fires.
 Chief Jamison says the majority of calls are EMS, Emergency Medical Services.

-All fire fighters are trained as an EMT, (Emergency Medical Technician), and many are paramedics.
+All fire fighters are trained as an EMT, and many are paramedics.
 She notes that the trucks carry state of the art life support equipment.

 Joaquin Torres, a multidiscipline firefighter, tells JR it is important to stay motivated and committed to accomplish one’s dream.

 After putting on 75 pounds of gear and completing a course at the academy JR gains insight and appreciation for firefighters.

 Volunteering their time at St Mary’s Food Bank was a way for Vanessa and JR to tip their imaginary hats to organizations that make communities stronger.
 They conclude the true heroes are those who do work on behalf of others.